Best student camera: top gear for school and college photography courses

 We rate the Canon EOS Rebel SL3 (known as the EOS 250D in Europe) as one of the best beginner-targeted interchangeable lens cameras ever.
 A boast for sure, but a quick look at its up-to-the-minute spec – including latest Digic 8 processor, Dual Pixel CMOS AF technology, Wi-Fi and Bluetooth connectivity, flip out and twist LCD screen and 4K video capture for the first time at this price – provides a quick indication of why; and that’s without even mentioning access to the most comprehensive lens line-up in the business, providing first time users with plenty of growing space.
 Also impressing us here is battery life in delivering a sizable 1,070 images at full charge.
 Good handling, operation, decent image quality and responsive touch screen add up to make this one a very capable all-rounder.
 Canon lenses (opens in new tab) and accessories for the EOS system are easy to find, and affordable, making this a great system for any student of photography

-The beloved Nikon D3500 is a great camera for a student for so many reasons.
-It's really affordable, it's one of the lightest DSLRs on the market and has an impressive 1550-shot battery life.
+Although the beloved Nikon D3500 has now been discontinued, it's still a great camera for a student for multiple reasons.
+You may not be able to buy one brand new for much longer but you will definitely find one secondhand.
+Even when buying brand-new it's really affordable, super lightweight and has an impressive 1550-shot battery life.
 It features a 24-megapixel APS-C sensor, Full HD video, a built-in mono microphone and a fixed 3-inch LCD screen.
 There is even a tutorial mode that will guide you through various settings and help you to understand the camera.
 Unfortunately, you can't shoot 4K video and it doesn't have Wi-Fi connectivity, but for a basic student camera, it has all the features you really need.
 In terms of build quality and handling, the Nikon D3500 fits comfortably in your hand and since it's so lightweight can be worn around your neck for hours at a time.
 Use alongside any of the Nikon F mount lenses (opens in new tab) which can be picked up very reasonably second-hand.

 • Read more: Nikon D3500 review (opens in new tab) | Nikon D3500 vs D3400 (opens in new tab)(opens in new tab)